rootless-containers/usernetes/README.md

 ### Expose netns ports to the host

-As Usernetes runs in a network namespace (with [slirp4netns](https://github.com/rootless-containers/slirp4netns)), you can't expose container ports to the host by just running `docker run -p`.
+As Usernetes runs in a network namespace (with [slirp4netns](https://github.com/rootless-containers/slirp4netns)), you can't expose container ports to the host by just running `docker run -p` or `kubectl expose --type=NodePort`.

 In addition, you need to expose Usernetes netns ports to the host via `socat`.